 Stop for a second and try to image the flow that someone who registers for your event will follow.
 What actions will they perform before they end up actually deciding to purchase a ticket or an event registration?

 Most likely, the answer is someone will visit your event website, they’ll read a few things on your website home page, and will then click on a button or tab that leads them to an event registration page.
-In most cases, this registration page is what’s known to digital marketers as a “landing page.”
+In most cases, this registration page is what digital marketers refer to as a “landing page.”

-A landing page is defined by Unbounce (a company that specializes in building landing pages) as “a standalone web page distinct from your main website that has been designed for a single focused objective.”
-In the case of event planners, the event registration page should be a landing page, a web page designed specifically to get visitors of that page to register for your event.
+A landing page, as defined by Unbounce (a company that specializes in building landing pages), is “a standalone web page distinct from your main website that has been designed for a single focused objective.”
+In the case of event planners, the event registration page should be a landing page — a web page designed specifically to get visitors of that page to register for your event.

-This article will teach event marketers and planners how to build an event registration page that is an effective landing page, capable of converting visitors to event registrants efficiently.
+This article will teach event marketers and planners how to build an event registration page that is an effective landing page, capable of converting visitors to event registrants efficiently in 2018.

 Why Landing Pages Need To Be Efficient

 The amount of time, energy and for some, money, spent on generating event awareness can be immense.
 Doesn’t it make sense to build an event registration page that efficiently generates actual event registrants?

 What some event organizers fail to understand is that rather than bringing in thousands of new visitors to an event website, increasing the conversion rate can have a tremendous impact on the overall number of people who sign up for an event.

 Conversion Rate % = (# Event Registrants ÷ # Visitors To Your Event Website) x 100